By Myanmar specialist Alex

-Things to do in Burma: My selected highlights
+Things to do in Myanmar: My selected highlights

 Colonial splendour in Yangon

-Most trips to Burma start by flying into Yangon, the former capital that's still more recognisable by its old name, Rangoon.
+Most trips to Myanmar start by flying into Yangon, the former capital that's still more recognisable by its old name, Rangoon.

 Yangon is starting to show signs of the cosmopolitan — I ate in a tapas bar on my last visit and more cars are purring around in the streets.
 But, in the colonial downtown area, the grand old buildings are pretty much untouched — a step back in time that has been lost through development in Southeast Asia’s other colonial cities.